JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

 # Create Custom Expectations Classes

 These will be nested within the expectations class.
 The extension methods I made now go here.

+# Casts for Type Parameter Handlers

+Oops.
+I forgot there are cases where the handlers need to be open generics, because the method could have open generics (properties/indexers don't matter).
+I'll need to generate those type parameters on the custom handler I make, and then still do a cast on the parameter if it's based on a type parameter.

 # Create `Pointer...<>` Types